2016 Women’s History Month Cell Phone Cinema Contest

-Please read to the bottom of the page for forms and directions!
+Please read to the bottom of the page for directions!

-The purpose of this international contest is to encourage students ages 16 – 24 to think deeply about the significance of Women’s History Month, as well as to challenge young people who are interested in careers in the film industry to perfect their skill set.
-Submitted films should show the indomitable, resiliant spirit of women, and will focus on health and human rights issues facing women that include:
+The purpose of this contest is to encourage international students ages 16 – 25 to think deeply about the significance of Women’s History Month, as well as to challenge young people who are interested in careers in the film industry to perfect their skill set.
+“Like Jazz,” the theme of our 2016 Women’s History Month Film Festival focuses on the literal significance of jazz as it affects women; “Like Jazz” is also used as a metaphor for women’s work.
+Many of the descriptors used when discussing jazz, ie.: spontaneous, improvisational, driving, inspirational, soothing, challenging, etc., can also be used to describe the work women have done through the ages.

 - The eradication of gender based violence against women.

 To enter the contest students must use their cell phones to create a three (3) to seven (7) minute film which illustrates how the above mention themes can be exemplified in the lives of women.
 Films will be edited using conventional methodologies.
 A link is provided at the top of this webpage for contest submissions.

 A panel of judges, including the “Father” of Cell Phone Cinema, NYU’s Professor Karl Bardosh, and internationally recognized photographer Chi Modu, will select the winning films based on pre-selected criteria (please refer to the rubric on the contest webpage).
 There will be cash prizes… 1st place – $200 (USD) 2nd place $100 (USD) and 3rd place $50 (USD).
 The winning films will be screened at the Women’s History Month Film Festival on either March 30, April 1 or 2, 2016, and will be placed on www.wim-n.com.